-Code Course Title T-P-P (Credit) Prerequisite CUTM 1419 Industrial Pollution and its Management 3-1-0
+Code Course Title T-P-P (Credit) Prerequisite CUTM 1419 Industrial Pollution and it's Management 3-1-0

-- To create the knowledge among students with respect to the subject and it's possible applicability. - To encourage understanding of basic and advanced concepts in Industrial pollution aspects and waste water treatment technologies. - To expose the students for different processes used in industries and in research field. - To grow skills required in various industries, research labs and in the field of human health. - To develop the students to accept the challenges in industrial sectors.
+- To encourage understanding of basic and advanced concepts in Industrial pollution aspects and waste water treatment technologies. - To expose the students for different processes used in industries and in research field. - To develop the students to accept the challenges in industrial sectors.